Skip to content

 16 Turboprops and Jets No No Twy F

-17 to 22 Turboprops and Jets No Yes Twy A Primarily for Jets, but turboprop capable
+17 to 22 Turboprops and Jets No Yes Twy A Jets, but can be used for turboprops, straight push to allow multiple pushbacks on A

 29 to 35 Jets No Yes Twy A15 International Stands